NuGet/Home/proposed/2022/vulnerabilities-in-restore.md

 - Use ETag instead of an intermediate resource.
 This would technically have 1 fewer call than the current proposal.
 - Use If-Modified-Since and simply always request both the base and update resources.
-- Version the vulnerabilities by the year informationw was known to source.
+- Version the vulnerabilities by the year information was known to source.
-  - Implement something similar to what the catalog is.
+  - Implement something similar to what the [catalog resource](https://learn.microsoft.com/en-us/nuget/api/catalog-resource) is.
-  - This would allow certain vulnerabilities to never be redownloaded, but it will continously increased, even if it is unlikely to ever become unreasonable.
+  - This would allow certain vulnerabilities to never be re-downloaded, but it will continuously increased, even if it is unlikely to ever become unreasonable.

 - Multiple resource files organized in buckets such as the first character of the package id or some other [arbitrary bucketing method](https://en.wikipedia.org/wiki/Consistent_hashing).
   - This will not improve the overall performance, but theoretically would limit the frequency of the data being refreshed.